mila-iqia/cableinspect-ad-code/README.md

 ```

 ## Dataset
 We provide code for the generation of labels and masks.
-After downloading the dataset from the [project website](https://mila-iqia.github.io/cableinspect-ad/), follow the instructions [here](dataset/README.md)
+After downloading the images and annotation files from the [project website](https://mila-iqia.github.io/cableinspect-ad/), follow the instructions [here](dataset/README.md).

 ## Usage